TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 > **Note:** The IP addresses in above diagram can change based on your network
 > configuration.

-The demo application has a HTTP server hosting a web page which can be accessed by any external device connected to the CPSW switch.

 A GUI-based control interface to enable/disable/configure features like VLAN, multicast, rate limiting, interVLAN routing and also to show the load of the